 ➢ Don’t bottle things up.
 If a certain thing or situation is bothering you, find a way to communicate it to someone so that resentment and stress doesn’t accumulate.
 If that is not possible, try venting to a trusted friend or write it out in a journal.

-Before I go on further, I encourage you to incorporate some of these tips into your day today.
+Now that you know the essential 4 A’s of effective stress management, I encourage you to incorporate some of these techniques into your day…starting today.
 Even if it doesn’t seem to make a difference at first, give it a chance, as even Stress Management is like a skill that needs to be practiced and perfected.
-In a subsequent post, I will discuss more about utilizing self-care, social support, and time management as ways to take control of your stress.
+In the next article, I will discuss more about utilizing self-care, social support, and time management as ways to take control of your stress.